generalcat256/Adaptive-Auto-Attack-Project/README.md

 Full host of models is available in the following link https://pan.baidu.com/s/1_pKv2OBGplSvoNNYdYBJgA Extraction Code: arej
 Note you may need a mainland Chinese phone number in order to gain full access.

+# System Requirements:
+I personally ran this code using google colab pro.
+You can also run it on university available computational clusters like Unity.
+Overall the code is designed to run on windows so you will most likely have to do a lot of troubleshooting if you try to run it on site on mac hardware.
+You will get cuda errors.